 Your baby’s formula uses vegetable oil to help meet the fat and energy needs of your baby, closely mimicking the fatty acids found in breastmilk.
 While the common vegetable oils are all acceptable for use, they’re not all created equal.
 Learn which types of vegetable oils your baby’s formula includes so that you can feel confident that your little one’s nutrition needs are safely being met.

 While many formulas do use palm oil and non-organic oils, there are several that prioritize high-quality oils.
-Bobbie formula uses organic oils— sunflower/safflower, coconut, and soy oil— that’s been expeller-pressed to preserve quality and prevent oxidation for your baby’s safety.
+Bobbie formula uses organic oils— sunflower/safflower, coconut, and canola oil— that’s been expeller-pressed to preserve quality and prevent oxidation for your baby’s safety.

 - Infant Nutrition Requirements and Options | National Library of Medicine